ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 By default, the editor allows nesting a table inside another table's cell.

 In order to disallow nesting tables you need to register an additional schema rule.
-It needs to be added before the data gets loaded into the editor, hence it is best to implement it as a plugin:
+It needs to be added before the data is loaded into the editor.
+Due to that, it is best to implement it as a plugin:

 ```js
 function DisallowNestingTables( editor ) {